 Ask for handover notes from your volunteer, who can delegate unfinished tasks and information to the right person.

 Arrange an exit interview or final performance appraisal to ask about your volunteer’s experience at work.
-Most speak truthfully in their final workdays.
-Take ideas from their feedback to improve processes and productivity at work.
+Take ideas from their honest feedback to improve processes and productivity at work.

 Recognize and reflect on your volunteer’s contribution and skills developed through the assignment.
 Take time to answer questions and grievances.
 Respecting and appreciating your volunteer now, as you always have, could mean they always champion your organization.

-Reassure your volunteer that their final entitlements (repatriation travel, shipping for personal belongings, resettlement allowance) will be paid into their bank account when the final clearance checklist is approved, at the end of the assignment.
+Reassure your volunteer that their final entitlements will be paid into their bank account when the final clearance checklist is approved, at the end of the assignment.

 Let your team and stakeholders know your volunteer’s leaving.